cheerss/CrossFormer/detection/README.md

 - We adopt 1x training schedule, *i.e.*, the models are trained for 12 epochs.
 - The training image is resized to the shorter side of 800 pixels, while the longer side does not exceed 1333 pixels.
 - More detailed training settings can be found in corresponding configs.
+- More results can be seen in our paper.